QUANTUM-TOX - Revolutionizing Computational Toxicology with Electronic Structure Descriptors and Artificial Intelligence

 2. When it is possible to assess different chemicals, the very large number of descriptors limits understandability.

-Project Objectives
+Project Goals

 This project will develop a new type of descriptor, totally based on quantum mechanics, that can cover the whole chemical space and relies on a small number of parameters that are easily interpretable.

 Starting with meaningful chemical perturbations that extract the behavior of the chemicals in assumed mechanisms of toxic action, the approach will develop specific Electronic SIGNatures (ESigns).
+ESigns are mathematical invariants that map the results of the quantum chemical calculations.

-• Using Artificial Intelligence, the ESigns will relate to toxicity.
+Using Artificial Intelligence, the ESigns will relate to toxicity.
+The new approach introduces a momentous change in computational toxicology.

-• Uses fewer parameters.
+• It uses fewer parameters.

 In fact, it is a powerful tool to allow accurate toxicology predictions solely on the basis of biochemical and chemical insight.